The article was initially published at cchacin.github.io

 The Todo’s Application

-Let’s design a Todo’s Application to perform CRUD operations (Create, Read, Update, Delete) to manage our todo list, an initial architecture can be like this:
+Let’s design a Todo’s Application to perform CRUD operations (Create, Read, Update, Delete) to manage our todo list, and an original architecture can be like this:

 TodoViewis the class that would display a view to interact with, this class is going to delegate the data-related aspects to the